influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/plugins/inputs.md

 ### [HTTP (`http`)](https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/http/README.md)

 The [HTTP (`http`) input plugin](https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/http/README.md) collects metrics from one or more HTTP (or HTTPS) endpoints.
-The endpoint should have metrics formatted in one of the supported input data formats.
+The endpoint should have metrics formatted in one of the [supported input data formats](/telegraf/v1.8/data_formats/input/).
 Each data format has its own unique set of configuration options which can be added to the input configuration.

 ### [HTTP Listener (`http_listener`)](https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/http_listener/README.md)

 The [HTTP Listener (`http_listener`) input plugin](https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/http_listener/README.md) listens for messages sent via HTTP POST.
-Messages are expected in the InfluxDB line protocol format ONLY (other Telegraf input data formats are not supported).
-The plugin allows Telegraf to serve as a proxy/router for the `/write` endpoint of the InfluxDB HTTP API.
+Messages are expected in the [InfluxDB
+Line Protocol input data format](/telegraf/v1.8/data_formats/input/influx) ONLY (other [Telegraf input data formats](/telegraf/v1.8/data_formats/input/) are not supported).
+This plugin allows Telegraf to serve as a proxy or router for the `/write` endpoint of the InfluxDB HTTP API.

 ### [HTTP Response (`http_response`)](https://github.com/influxdata/telegraf/blob/release-1.8/plugins/inputs/http_response/README.md)